leorickli/bike-company-etl-aws/README.md

 <img width="1013" alt="Screenshot 2023-07-24 at 09 54 02" src="https://github.com/leorickli/teste-rox/assets/106999054/939b7226-5b37-4c87-b82f-39973cfdd023">

 This is a test from Rox Partner that asks for a cloud infrastructure for engineering/data analysis from a fictitious company that makes bicycles.
+There is a [brazilian portuguese](https://github.com/leorickli/rox-test/tree/main/portuguese_version) version for this test if you want to read this repository in another language.
 The test asks for Data Engineering skills to optimize the process.
 The following items are requested:

 1. Do conceptual modeling of the data.
 2. Creation of the necessary infrastructure.